bevyengine/rfcs/rfcs/72-editor.md

 ### Asset management

-1. Template management can be done using terra.
+1. Template management can be done using `terra`.
 2. Downloading static assets can be managed by reqwest.
 3. Downloading code assets can be done with cargo.
 4. Downloading template assets can be done with libgit2.